dudarev/photoplanet/STORIES.md

 ## All

-- Latest photos for a given instagram account
+- Latest photos for a given Instagram hashtag
-- A button to load more at the bottom
+- A link to load more at the bottom
 - Links to vote a photo up or down

 ## Login

 - Navigation link
-- Social icons that may be used for login
+- Social link that may be used for login

 ## Feedback

 - A form to send simple feedback that includes textarea for feedback, name and email

 # A user can do